Pharmacogenetic Testing

 The insured patient maximum (what most insured patients pay)

 For patients with insurance that Myriad contracts with, the company caps out-of-pocket responsibility at around $330.
 Some patients pay less than that after insurance adjustments.
 For patients who qualify, Myriad's financial assistance program can reduce the cost further.
-Insurance coverage typically requires a qualifying psychiatric diagnosis and a prescribing provider's documentation of medical necessity.
+Insurance coverage usually requires a qualifying psychiatric diagnosis and a prescribing provider's documentation of medical necessity.
 If any of those pieces is missing, insurance may not pay.

 The uninsured or denied-coverage cost

-If you are uninsured, on a plan that does not cover pharmacogenetic testing, or your claim is denied for missing documentation, the cost reverts closer to the list price.
+If you are uninsured, on a plan that does not cover pharmacogenetic testing, or your claim is denied for missing documentation, the cost moves closer to the list price.
 Patients in this situation often report out-of-pocket bills of several hundred to over a thousand dollars for GeneSight.
 This is the scenario most people mean when they say GeneSight was expensive.

 What the $330 cap does and does not include